The picture showing why and how much extra tile to buy when placing the tile order

 This accounts for standard cuts and minor breakages during installation.

-For larger tiles, such as 48×48 inches and 63×63 inches, you should allocate a minimum of 15% extra to account for cutting and waste.
-However, it’s wise to go with 20% extra to ensure coverage for more complex layouts or unexpected breakages.
+For larger tiles, such as 48×48 and 63×63 inches, you should allocate a minimum of 15% extra to account for cutting and waste.
+However, it’s wise to go with 20% extra to ensure coverage for more complex layouts or unexpected breakages during the installation.

 Special Considerations for Bathrooms

-Tight spaces result in more frequent cuts, increasing wastage.
+Keep in mind that, tight spaces result in more frequent cuts and increase the wastage.

-For shower wall tiles, add at least one extra box of tiles to cover potential mistakes or breakages.
+For shower wall tiles, add at least one more box of tiles to cover potential mistakes or breakages.

 These adjustments are less critical for shower areas where tile quantity is easy to estimate, but having extras provides peace of mind.